FAQs Browse

 You can also request Microlog fiche from Bennett Library.
 From the catalogue, place a request as you would for an article.
 Title of the publication and fiche number are all that's needed.

-Fraser Library has two print/copy/scan machines in the Media/Reserves room 3620.
+There are two printer/copier/scanning machines in the Media/Reserves area, 3620.

 1. Select PRINT/SCAN (MEMORY STORAGE DEVICE)